benshope/app_engine_cms/README.md

 ## App Engine CMS (In Progress)

-I love Wordpress, but not PHP, SQL, and Apache.
+I love Wordpress, but it has some serious limitations.

 Google App Engine CMS is a re-thinking of the simple CMS - built fast, flexible, and scalable.